liggetm/centos-atomic-k8s/README.md

 ```
 With the proxy running endpoints will be available. eg; http://localhost:8080/ui

+## Ansible Roles

+#### Common
+Runs on both Kubernetes masters and nodes.
+Currently disables SELinux on Atomic - see http://www.projectatomic.io/blog/2017/01/centos-atomic-jan17/ for further info.

+#### atomic-master-pre
+Runs on Kubernetes masters only.
+Installs service definitions files for kube-apiserver, kube-controller-manager and kube-scheduler and reloads the systemd configuration.

+#### atomic-master-post
+Runs on Kubernetes masters only (after the Kubernetes deploy-cluster script from Kubernetes/contrib/ansible/scripts).
+Reconfigures and reloads the Kuberneres API server so that it binds insecurely to port 8080 on the master.
+Installs the Kubernetes dashboard if it is not already installed.
+Configures the KUBE-FIREWALL to allow access to port 8080.

 ## Alternatives

 To make your Atomic host Kubernetes-capable you can run the ansible `atomic-master-pre.yml` playbook in the normal manner. eg;